ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^^^

 :dp:`fls_3ebC3l839ajF`
-A :dt:`validity invariant` is an invariant that when not uphold will result in immediate :t:`undefined behavior`.
+A :dt:`validity invariant` is an invariant that when violated results in immediate :t:`undefined behavior`.

 .. _fls_tg866bc926ms: